France by Train

 - Reservations are not required for most InterCité trains.

-- The SNCF website has a map of InterCité trains that do require a reservation (in French only: yellow=reservations required; green=reservations not required)
+- The SNCF website has a map of InterCité trains that do require a reservation (in French only: Blue=reservations required; green=reservations not required; Purple=night trains)

 Paris: suburban RER trains

 RER trains connect central Paris with suburban areas of the city.
 Please note these trains are NOT included in the Pass.
-Keep this in mind when you're travelling to these destinations in and around Paris:
+Keep this in mind when you're travelling to:

 - Orly Airport